nsquek/temp-portfolio/_posts/projects/2017-04-01-Bullitt Foundation .md

     alt:

 ---
-<p>I designed the layout in Adobe InDesign, created graphics in Adobe Illustrator and assisted with copywriting and content-gathering for this 20-page report in collaboration with ILFI's Development Team.
+<p>I designed the layout and created graphics for this 20-page report in collaboration with ILFI's Development Team, in addition to assisting with copywriting and content-gathering.
 Please contact me if you would like to see a high-res version.</p>